 - Fm, Cm shape

-When you played through five without mistakes, increase the BPM on your metronome.
+When you played through five shapes without mistakes, increase the BPM on your metronome.

-This improvisation use the blues scale, look out for when the b5 appears.
+This improvisation uses the Blues scale, look out for when the b5 appears.

 Make sure you can see all scale shapes and intervals used.